 base-py support is currently implemented only on Debian, Ubuntu, RedHat flavours and MacOS.

-To select Python3 development packages, the OpenStack CI default file uses:
+To select Python3 development packages, you can use:

 python3-all-dev [platform:dpkg !platform:ubuntu-precise] python3-devel [platform:fedora] python34-devel [platform:centos]